Crown Jewel (2025): Preliminary matches

 After that, John Cena took on AJ Styles.
 Styles came out wearing blue and white trunks similar to the ones he wore on Total Nonstop Action Wrestling's (TNA) first episode of Impact! on Spike TV that aired on October 1, 2005, nearly 20 years prior.
 During the introductions, Cena handed a note to Alicia Taylor for her to read as the introduction for Styles, which included references to TNA and the Bullet Club when Styles was in New Japan Pro-Wrestling.
 Cena gained the early advantage with his trademark offense and an Attitude Adjustment, while Styles countered with moves such as the Ushigoroshi and the rack bomb.
 Both men traded numerous homages, including Cena using The Miz's Skull Crushing Finale, Rusev's Accolade, Chris Jericho's Wall of Jericho, Bray Wyatt's Sister Abigail, Kane's Chokeslam and Randy Orton's hanging middle rope DDT and RKO, while Styles executed Christopher Daniels' Angel's Wings, Frankie Kazarian's Fade to Black, Samoa Joe's Coquina Clutch, Sting's Scorpion Death Drop, and Shawn Michaels' Sweet Chin Music.
-In the end, Cena countered a high crossbody into The Undertaker's Tombstone Piledriver followed by an Attitude Adjustment to score the pinfall victory.
-After the match, Cena and Styles embraced and raised each other’s hands as a show of mutual respect.
+In the end, Cena countered a high crossbody into The Undertaker's Tombstone Piledriver followed by an Attitude Adjustment to score the pinfall victory and the 100th and final pay-per-view and livestreaming victory of his career.
+After the match, Cena and Styles embraced and raised each other's hands as a show of mutual respect.

 In the penultimate match, Australian-native Rhea Ripley and Iyo Sky took on The Kabuki Warriors (Asuka and Kairi Sane) in a tag team match.
 The match began with Asuka and Sane attacking their opponents before the bell, isolating Sky early on and preventing Ripley from tagging in.
 Sky eventually fought back and made the hot tag to Ripley, who shifted the momentum with a series of power moves.
 In the closing sequence, Ripley hit Sane with a Riptide, allowing Sky to follow with an Over the Moonsault to successfully pin Sane to claim the victory.